-New York Shelter Acquisition and Predevelopment Fund / Shelter Fund

-November, 2022

-Name:

-New York Shelter Acquisition and Predevelopment Fund, LLC

-("Fund" or "Shelter Fund")

-Summary:

-Acquisition and pre-development financing for high quality, purpose-built or rehabilitated, nonprofit-owned shelters during the period before a registered, long-term DHS contract is in place against which conventional financing can be raised.
+Acquisition and Predevelopment Fund / Sheiter Fund November, 2022 New York Shelter Acquisitic: and Predevelopment Fund, LLC ("Fund" or "Shelter Fund") Acquisition and pre-development financing for high quality, purpose-built or rehabilitated, nonprofit-owned shelters during the period before a registered, long-term DHS contract is in place against which conventional financing can be raised.

-Parties:

 SeaChange Capital Partners, Inc. (a 501(c)3) ("SeaChange"), NYC Department of Homeless Services ("DHS"), New York City Housing Development Corporation (HDC"), and a group of third-party funders lending through a SeaChange entity.

-Ownership:

 SeaChange is the sole member and manager of the Fund.

-Fund Manager:

-SeaChange

-Source of Capital

-(each, a "Fund Loan"):

-\$5.0 million in "Top-Loss" debt ("Subordinated Lebt") from HDC, provided pursuant to a grant by DHS to HDC;

-\$10.0 million in PRI debt ("PRI Debt") from SeaChange, Reed Community Capital, the Jennifer and Jonathan Allan Soros

-Foundation, and other private foundations.1

-Funding:

-The Subordinated Debt and he PRI Debt will both be fully-funded upfront and held in the Fund Lending Account and invested pursuant to program documents until needed for Shelter Loans;

-HDC will be under no obligation to make a loan with DHS grant funds to the Fund and until it has done so, SeaChange and the other funders will be under no obligation to contribute the PRI Debt.
+SeaChange \$5.0 million in "Top-Loss" debt ("Subordinated Lebt") from HDC, provided pursuant to a grant by DHS to HDC; \$10.0 million in PRI debt ("PRI Debt") from SeaChange, Reed Community Capital, the Jennifer and Jonathan Allan Soros Foundation, and other private foundations.
+The Subordinated Debt and he PRI Debt will both be fully-funded upfront and held in the Fund Lending Account and invested pursuant to program documents until needed for Shelter Loans; HDC will be under no obligation to make a loan with DHS grant funds to the Fund and until it has done so, SeaChange and the other funders will be under no obligation to contribute the PRI Debt.

-Shelter Loans:

 The Fund will delegate the underwriting of the Shelter Loans to SeaChange, the Fund Manager.
-Interest Rate: For Shelter Loans (as defined below), 7% accrued until the Shelter Loan is repaid (inclusive of accrued interest) with construction/permanent If the project is not able to close construction/permanent financing, then the accrued interest will be forgiven.
+Interest Rate: For Shelter Loans (as defined below), 7% accrued until the Shelter Loan is repaid (inclusive of accrued interest) with construction/permanent financing.
+If the project is not able to close on construction/permanent financing, then the accrued interest will be forgiven.

-Fund Loan Interest Rate:

 Subordinated Debt interest will accrue at 1% and will be deferred until Fund Loan maturity

-1 The PRI funders may make directly loans to the fund or participate through the New York Pooled PRI Fund, an affiliate of SeaChange.
+&lt;sup>1 The PRI funders may make directly loans to the fund or participate through the New York Pooled PRI Fund, an affiliate of SeaChange.

-PRI Debt interest will accrue at 4% and will be deferred until Fund
+PRI Debt interest will accrue at 4% and will be deferred until Fund Loan maturity.

-Loan maturity.